 This One Owner- Clean Carfax 1989 Alfa Romeo Spider Quadrifoglio is a two-seater, front engine, rear drive roadster with only 24,159 miles.
 Quadrifoglio means four-leaf clover.
 This 5- Speed Overdrive manual transmission is Alfa Red (one of only three colors the Quadrifoglio came in- The other two colors were silver and black).
 The interior is Slate Grey Italian Leather with a Black Duck Canvas Convertible Top.
 Deluxe Tool kit, Owners Manuals and original window label are among the items included in the sale.
 Mechanically identical to the standard Spider Veloce model, with a 2.0L (1,962 cc) DOHC 2 valves ( VVT) per cylinder 4 -cylinder engine made of Aluminum Alloy.
 The USA models retained the Bosch L-Jetronic FI.
 This marvelous sports car has a Limited Slip Differential , 4-wheel Power Disc brakes and Air Conditioning ( not working).

 But, the Alfa Romeo Badge has some conflicting discussion about its origins.
-Look closely, you will see a serpent eating a man?
+Look closely, you will see a serpent eating or is it releasing a man?
 A child?
 “The most interesting legend states that in Lake Gerundo, very near Milan, an enormous snake lived and terrorized the inhabitants of the city by attacking and eating the children and polluting the water with its venom.
 In a heroic effort, Ottone Visconti, the founder of the family, slayed the snake and adorned his coat of arms with its likeness as a symbol of triumph.

 Manufactured from 1966 to 1994, the Spider remained in production for almost 30 years.
 The Italian firm of Pininfarina designed and manufactured the body, as well as final assembly.
 This Third generation/ Series 3 Spider was introduced in 1982 and was the last project in which founder Battista Pinifarina was involved.
 The Spider was first launched at the 36th Geneva Motor Show in March 1966